Saturday, July 2, 2011

 1969: The Beatles (minus John Lennon who was in a Scottish hospital following an automobile accident) recorded "Her Majesty" and "Golden Slumbers/Carry That Weight" at Abbey Road Studios in London for the upcoming White Album.

-1969: Thunderclap Newman had the top U.K. song with "Something in the Air".
+1969: Thunderclap Newman had the top U.K. song with "Something In The Air".

 1971: Queen, with the lineup of Freddie Mercury, Brian May, Roger Taylor and John Deacon for the first time, performed at Surrey College in England.